 George Howard Monks was a surgeon, specializing in plastic surgery, and was a professor of surgery at Harvard Medical School and Harvard Dental School.

-The Monks continued to live at 267 Beacon in 1901, but had purchased and moved to 67 Marlborough by 1902.
+The Monks continued to live at 267 Beacon during the 1900-1901 winter season, but moved thereafter to 67 Marlborough.

-By 1903, it was the home of Dr. Hugh Williams, a surgeon, and his brother, Moses Williams, Jr., a lawyer.
+By the 1902-1903 winter season, it was the home of Dr. Hugh Williams, a surgeon, and his brother, Moses Williams, Jr., a lawyer.
 They previously had lived with their parents, Moses and Martha (Fininley) Williams, at 234 Beacon.
 Also living at 267 Beacon were Frederic Sprague Goodwin, an attorney, and Miss Goodwin, probably his sister, Fannie Goodwin.
 In 1900, they had lived at 55 St. Stephens with their widowed father, James Frederic Goodwin, a deputy sheriff.
 He had died in May of 1901.